kevinlin1/just-the-class/_initiatives/research.md

 # Research

 ## 🔬 Fall 2024 Research Groups!
-We will have our next meeting on Friday, November 1, 2024 from 5pm to 7pm.
+We will have our next meeting on Friday, November 1, 2024 from 5pm to 7pm in Sieg 233.
 Hope to see you there!

 ## Papers